 “I get it,” I said, nodding in understanding.
 It all made sense now and my confusion was no more.
 “So that would explain why this grass is used to make every flavor possible!”

-“Yep,” the Punny replied cheerfully, as they put on an apron and donned a chef’s hat.
+“Yep,” the Punny replied cheerfully, as she put on an apron and donned a chef’s hat.
 “Since you’re here, what flavor of bread would you like?”

 “Hmm,” I pondered.
 “Whatever flavor possible…” There were endless possibilities.
 “Ah!
 I know!”
 I exclaimed.